Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Problem Statement and Related Work

 \subsection{Problem Statement}

-Assume a network of $n_a$ autonomous agents, performing recursive decentralized Bayesian updates to their prior pdf, with the goal of monitoring some global random state vector $\chi_k$ at time $k$.
-Each agent $i\in \{1,...,n_a\}$ is tasked with a local subset of states $\chi_{i,k}\subseteq \chi_k$, an $n_i$-dimensional vector of random variables at time $k$.
-An agent can update its local prior pdf for $\chi_{i,k}$, by (i) using Bayes' rule to recursively update a posterior pdf for $\chi_{i,k}$ with independent sensor data $Y_{i,k}$ described by the conditional likelihood $p(Y_{i,k}|\chi_{i,k})$, and (ii) performing peer-to-peer fusion of external data relevant to $\chi_{i,k}$ from any neighboring agent $j\in N_a^i$, where $N_a^i$ is the set of agents communicating with $i$.
+Assume a network of $n_a$ autonomous agents, performing recursive decentralized Bayesian updates to their prior pdf, with the goal of inferring the states of some global set of rvs $\chi_k\in \mathbb{R}^N$ at time $k$.
+Each agent $i\in \{1,...,n_a\}$ is tasked with the inference of a local subset of rvs $\chi^i_{k}\subseteq \chi_k$, which can be represented by an $n_i$-dimensional vector of random variables.
+An agent can update its local prior pdf for $\chi^i_{k}$, by (i) using Bayes' rule to recursively update a posterior pdf for $\chi^i_{k}$ with local sensor data $Y^i_{k}$ (e.g., $Y^i_{k}=[(y^i_{k})^T,(m^i_{k})^T]^T$ in Fig. \ref{fig:GraphModel}(a)) described by the conditional likelihood $p(Y^i_{k}|\chi^i_{k})$, and (ii) performing peer-to-peer fusion of external data $Z_{k}^{j,-}$ relevant to $\chi^i_{k}$ from any neighboring agent $j\in N_a^i$, where $Z_{k}^{j,-}$ is the local data agent $j$ has at time step $k$, prior to fusion with agent $i$ (i.e. from local sensor data $Y^i_{1:k}$ and from information received via fusion with other neighboring agents up to time $k-1$), and $N_a^i$ is the set of agents communicating with $i$.